-Works expenses are charged to output at a man-hour rate and administration expenses as a percentage on works cost.
+Works expenses are charged to output at a man-hour rate and administration expenses

 Compute man-hour rate and percentage of administration overhead on works cost.

 7. Small Company Ltd. has three production departments and four service departments.

 The expenses for three departments as per Primary Distribution Summary were: